 Another type of smart energy system in development aims to connect energy systems with water circulation systems by using water as a heat storage media and adjusting the operation of water treatment facilities to absorb variation in energy load.

-Smart energy systems are likely to be central to future low carbon urban development, even if not immediately applicable to all current projects.
+Smart energy systems are likely to be a main approach to future low carbon town development, even if not immediately applicable to all current projects.